stacks-network/docs/src/pages/stacks-wallet/usage.md

 !> Downgrading your wallet is dangerous and will erase your Trezor, so make sure you have your seed phrase backed up.

 Alternatively to downgrading the firmware, you can use Stacks (STX) tokens with a [Ledger hardware device](https://www.ledger.com/).
 You can enter your seed phrase into the Ledger device to access your account.
+View the [Ledger documentation on how to restore a seed phrase to a Ledger device](https://support.ledger.com/hc/en-us/articles/360005434914-Restore-from-recovery-phrase).
+You will need the original 24-word Trezor recovery phrase which you backed up when setting up your Trezor.

 -> Only Ledger Nano S is currently supported by the v3.0.0 Stacks Wallet.